Get the Facts

-Surgical intervention – If pain is severe despite the pharmacologic treatment, a surgical treatments are considered; however, efficacy may be temporary, and improvement may be followed by recurrent pain that is more severe than the preceding episodes.
+Surgical intervention – If trigeminal nerve pain is severe, despite the pharmacologic treatment, surgical treatments are considered; however, efficacy may be temporary, and improvement may be followed by recurrent pain that is more severe than the preceding episodes.

-The PainShield® therapeutic ultrasound was demonstrated, in several studies, to reduce pain and help nerve recovery.
+The PainShield® therapeutic ultrasound device offers an effective and efficient trigeminal neuralgia treatment.
+The PainShield® was demonstrated, in several studies, to reduce pain and help nerve recovery.
 Unlike conventional bulk wave ultrasound, the PainShield®’s unique frequency and intensity allow for long treatment sessions (6 hours daily) that are more effective than the conventional products.

 PainShield® unique advantages over existing treatment alternatives:

 - Treating trigeminal neuralgia with the PainShield® allows reduction in medication dosage and eliminates related adverse drug effects.

 - The PainShield® patch is applied on a bony surface in the face allowing the surface acoustic ultrasound waves to travel across the entire skull and reach the root of the trigeminal nerve to promote healing of nerve origin (currently under clinical research).

 - The treatment may help avoiding Trigeminal Neuralgia surgery.

 Our Trigeminal Neuralgia treatment can take place anytime and anywhere even during overnight sleep.